 If you happen to ask Dr. Laura Toran “how’s the weather” she’ll be able to tell you in minute detail.

 “Temple Ambler is perfectly situated as a central point between several watersheds, making it a great location for the study of urban hydrology,” said Toran, Professor of Earth and Environmental Science in Temple’s College of Science and Technology.
 “The weather station on campus serves a number of purposes.
-I use it for monitoring conditions in the nearby watersheds in conjunction with the Wissahickon Watershed Association.
-It’s used to analyze precipitation patterns as part of ongoing stormwater management research.”
+I use it for monitoring conditions in the nearby watersheds such as Wissahickon Creek and it’s used to analyze precipitation patterns as part of ongoing stormwater management research.”

-The weather station also provides essential data in studying “stream metabolism — how a stream gets its nutrients, which is controlled by sunlight.”
+For example, the weather station provides essential data in studying “stream metabolism — how a stream gets its nutrients, which is controlled by sunlight,” she said.

-An associated faculty member of the Center for Sustainable Communities, Toran maintains a site on the Ambler Campus where she has drilled wells into fractured bedrock.
+Toran also maintains a site on the Ambler Campus where she has drilled wells into fractured bedrock.
 The site is maintained as a “clean site,” which helps teach students sampling techniques they will need when studying contaminated locations such as superfund sites.

 Toran earned her bachelor’s degree from Macalester College (1980) in St. Paul, Minn., and her doctorate from the University of Wisconsin–Madison (1986), both in geology.
 Between degrees, she served as a research associate at the U.S. Geological Survey’s Water Resources Division for two years.

 “My interest in the environmental sciences was public-spirited,” she said.
 “I wanted to do something that would help out — I didn’t just want to get a job; I wanted to get a job that would contribute to this being a better place for people to live.
 I really liked science, so I figured I should do something that would help protect the earth.”